Maddiemcampbell/react-mortage-calculator/README.md

 # React Mortgage Calculator

-A simple mortgage payment calculator app using React and Bootstrap for styling.
+This app is a simple mortgage payment calculator app using React and Bootstrap for styling.